Documentation Index

 OPEX refers to the ongoing costs to operate and maintain energy infrastructure over its lifetime, after the initial CAPEX.

-- Variable O&M costs: proportional to the amount of electricity generated or activity level
+- Variable Operating costs: proportional to the amount of electricity generated or activity level

 - Includes: fuel costs (though sometimes treated separately, Commodity (Fuel) Price section), consumables.